moinwiki/moin/docs/devel/development.rst

     + by fetching the item of name "WikiItem" from storage
     + it looks at the mimetype of this item (stored in metadata)
     + it creates an appropriately typed Item instance (depending on the mimetype)
-  - calls Item._render_data() to determine how the rendered item looks like as HTML
+  - calls Item._render_data() to determine what the rendered item looks like as HTML
   - renders the `show_item.html` template (and gives it the rendered item html)
   - returns the result to Flask